anshumansaged/cab_payment/README.md

 2. **Cash Manager**: Accountants can batch enter cash transactions for multiple drivers.
 3. **Reports**: View daily/monthly reports, with data cached for performance.

-## Data Flow
-- All trip and cash data is POSTed to SheetDB, which syncs with a Google Sheet.
-- Reports are fetched from SheetDB and displayed in the dashboard.

-## SheetDB API
-- The SheetDB API URL is hardcoded for simplicity: `https://sheetdb.io/api/v1/hbm0l5jjta0ls`
-- Data columns: `type`, `driver`, `amount`, `date`, `accountant_type`, `note`, etc.

-## Deployment
-- Automated via GitHub Actions to [https://anshumansaged.github.io/](https://anshumansaged.github.io/)
-- Push to `main` branch triggers deployment.

-## Security Note
-- The SheetDB API URL is public in the frontend.
-For sensitive use, consider backend proxying or environment variables.

-## Credits
-- UI/UX inspired by AntStack and modern SaaS dashboards.
-- Developed for MVLT (Maa Vaibhav Laxami Transport).

 ---
-For any issues or feature requests, please open an issue on the [GitHub repo](https://github.com/anshumansaged/cab_payment).